Projects per year

 Research interests

 Martyn Standage is Professor of Psychology, Health, and Applied Science in the Department for Health.
-He is also the Director of Research for the Department for Health, the Director of the University's Centre for Motivation and Health Behaviour Change, and the REF Lead for Unit of Assessment 24.
+He is also the Director of Research for the Department for Health, the Director of the University's Centre for Motivation and Behaviour Change, and the REF Lead for Unit of Assessment 24.
 Martyn received his PhD from the University of Birmingham in 2003.

 Expertise related to UN Sustainable Development Goals